Blog

 2024 Collaborator Survey Results

 In January 2024 we sent a survey to 70 of our collaborators, attempting to measure their opinions of BERI.
 The survey was based off the previous collaborator survey sent in 2022.
-No questions were omitted from this year’s verision, but several new questions were added.
+No questions were omitted from this year’s version, but several new questions were added.

 Who responded to the survey?